Ultima Thule Ambient Music

 Ultima Thule Ambient Music is a long-running, specialist ambient music radio show which has been broadcast on Australian community radio since 1989.
 The show has been described as one of the leading alternative music programmes on Australian radio.
 It is also available as a webcast and as a podcast.
-As at December 2007, Ultima Thule was the number one ambient music podcast on the iTunes Store.
+As of December 2007, Ultima Thule was the number one ambient music podcast on the iTunes Store.

 Show format

 Each broadcast is uninterrupted by back-announcing other than near the beginning and end of the show, and consists of a 90-minute musical soundscape created by segue mixing tracks from a number of different artists.
 The musical content of each show is eclectic and diverse, and can embrace ancient, mediaeval, contemporary classical, ethnic/world, cool jazz, film soundtracks and occasionally even popular idioms, in addition to mainstream ambient, new age and electronic music.

 The duration of Ultima Thule has varied considerably over the years.
 Initially launched as a 90-minute programme, the duration was expanded progressively to two, and then three hours, until settling back into a 90-minute slot from March 2001.